 In some jurisdictions it may be expected that constitutional guarantees of human rights will be invoked to stand in the way of penalising consensual sexual conduct.

-Recent decisions of the United States Supreme Court holding that states do not violate the Federal Constitution when they punish homosexuals for consensual sodomy^{1,2} and that Army Regulations discharging homosexuals, as such, from the armed services^{1,3} do not breach the Constitution suggest that constitutional limitations will not play a large part in that spread of the AIDS infection, whatever the invasion of privacy or breach of other rights involved.
+Recent decisions of the United States Supreme Court holding that states do not violate the Federal Constitution when they punish homosexuals for consensual sodomy12 and that Army Regulations discharging homosexuals, as such, from the armed services do not breach the Constitution suggest that constitutional limitations will not play a large part in that country in controlling criminal or other laws targeted on the spread of the AIDS infection, whatever the invasion of privacy or breach of other rights involved.